MaterializeInc/materialize/doc/developer/temporal-filters.md

 Temporal filters allow you to introduce updates with timestamps that do not otherwise exist in the input.
 If your `valid_from` and `valid_until` columns are arbitrary milliseconds not aligned to seconds, you may prompt many additional recomputations and substantially impair Materialize's performance.
 Please experiment with the performance, and consider coarsening your validity bounds if performance requires or if your query permits.
+For example, you could round your temporal bounds to multiples of your source timestamping frequency.

 Temporal filters allow you to introduce updates arbitrarily far in the future.
 Materialize is optimized to maintain collections and queries "now", and it is not optimized as a data store for far-future updates.